All Episodes

 He chose Romney.

-It's because the difference in the field, it's because of we've had four years of Obama for crying out loud.
+It's because of, we've had four years of Obama, for crying out loud.

-Four years ago we're coming off Bush.
+Four years ago, we're coming off Bush.

-Um circumstances are entirely different, mindset's entirely different.
+Circumstances are entirely different.

-We didn't have somebody that was hellbent on destroying the economy.
+We didn't have somebody that was hell-bent on destroying the economy.

 We didn't have somebody like Obama back then.